Surgery & Scars

 Procedures

 Procedures are a little different to surgery and normally take place in the Catheter Lab (aka Cath Lab).
-In the lab a small wire or catheter can be passed through your veins, usually through the groin and into your heart to perform the procedure you have been booked in for.
+In the lab,a small tube called a catheter is passed through your veins, usually through either the groin, arm or neck and into your heart to perform the procedure that has been planned for you.

-You may be able to go home on the same day or may need to stay overnight for observation or some tests the following morning.
+You may be able to go home on the sameday or may need to stay overnight for observation or some tests the following morning.
+This will usually consist of an echo and an EGC.
 Once you have the OK you will be discharged.

 Scars

-We understand that scars can bring mixed emotions and feelings, some people are proud of their “zip” while others can feel a bit self-conscious or anxious about it.
+We understand that scars can bring mixed emotions and feelings, some people are proud of their “zip”while others can feel a bit self-conscious or anxious about it.
+Camouflage makeup may be helpful and can be discussed with you if you want to find out more.

 Explore Youth at Heart